Ultrasonic Humidifiers: Pros & Cons for Your Home

 A Quick Tour of Humidifier Technologies

-• Evaporative Humidifiers: These are the old workhorses.
-They use a fan to blow air through a wet wick filter, causing the water to evaporate into the air.
-Simple, effective, but they can be a bit noisy due to the fan.
+• Evaporative Humidifiers: These use a fan to blow air through a wet wick filter, evaporating water into the air.
+They are simple and effective but can be noisy due to the fan.

 Bảng trống.